White-tip catshark

-The white-tip catshark (Parmaturus albimarginatus) is a recently described, deepwater catshark, known only from a single specimen collected from northern New Caledonia, at a depth of 590–732 m.
+The white-tip catshark or white-tip bristle shark (Dichichthys albimarginatus) is a recently described, deepwater bristle shark, known only from a single specimen collected from northern New Caledonia, at a depth of 590–732 m.
 The only known specimen, an adult male, measured a total of 57.7 cm in length.
 These sharks have spiracles, which are respiratory openings behind the eyes.
-Catsharks, all in all, are likewise recognized by two little dorsal fins.
-Curiously enough, numerous individuals from this group of sharks are likewise called dogfish.
+They are also recognized by two little dorsal fins.
+Numerous individuals from this group of sharks are likewise called dogfish.